Skip to content

 0.5 / 1

-The company has a whistleblowing system in place, however a clear description of steps taken by the company after a complaint are not reported.
+The company has a whistleblowing system in place, however, a clear description of steps taken by the company is not reported.

 • P